lingduoduo/LLMOps/draft.md

 OpenTelemetry-compatible: Supports export to observability stacks like Jaeger, Zipkin, and Datadog.

-⚠️ Limitations:
-Runtime overhead: Adds slight latency—relevant in high-throughput or latency-sensitive applications.

-Live server dependency: Tracing is tied to the dashboard, reducing usability in offline or headless environments.

-Data volume: Detailed traces from complex or long-running agents can result in high data output, requiring effective filtering.
-1 Comprehensive Tracing for Confident AI
 Feature	Confident AI: Rationale & Source
 ✅ LLM & non-LLM calls	Confident AI’s SaaS platform (not just DeepEval OSS) supports end-to-end “inference pipelines” tracing.
 They explicitly state you can monitor LLM calls with inputs/outputs and attach metadata.
 However, non-LLM spans (e.g., DB queries, vectorstore retrievals) are not first-class citizens yet — unlike Arize and Langfuse.
 ✅ Multi-turn context	They describe “session-level” monitoring to track context over a conversation.